Yassmin-gamal/Pong_Game/README.md

 The first player (the one on the left) drags the left paddle vertically: up by pressing the '**w**' letter and down by pressing the '**s**' letter.

 The second player (the one on the right) drags the left paddle vertically: up by pressing the '**o**' letter and down by pressing the '**l**' letter.
-In case the second player is the computer you certainly skip pressing the mentioned letters to move the right paddles as the computer is already doing it for you.
+In case the second player is the computer you certainly skip pressing the mentioned letters to move the right paddle as the computer is already doing it for you.

 All you have to do to win this game is just scoring your more-than-5-points which you earn by holding your self not making the moving ball to collide with the side you're playing next-to more than 5 times until your friend collects your points for you (of course when the ball collides with the screen side next to him).